-No, they would not be able to ban cannabis businesses entirely.
-But they would have the option of limiting the number of cannabis retailers to one for every 12,500 residents.
+No, they will not be able to ban cannabis businesses entirely.
+But they will have the option of limiting the number of cannabis retailers to one for every 12,500 residents.
 If a county meets the one retailer per 12,500 residents threshold, individual cities or towns within that county will not be required to allow a cannabis business.

 Minnesota tribal governments will largely be allowed to make their own rules for recreational and medical marijuana, though the law sets up a process to negotiate jurisdictional issues with the state.

 What are the packaging requirements for cannabis products?

 It must be child-resistant, tamper-evident and opaque.
 Packaging for edibles must be resealable in materials approved by the U.S. Food and Drug Administration for packaging foods.
 Packaging materials cannot contain or be coated with PFAS "forever" chemicals.
 Lower potency, hemp-derived beverages would not require child-resistant packaging.
 Packaging could not resemble that of other products that do not contain cannabis.

 Labeling for cannabis products will vary somewhat depending on the type of product, but they will generally be required to identify the name and license number of the cultivator or manufacturer, the batch number, symbols identifying it as cannabis, a warning that the product is not for children and the phone number of the Minnesota Poison Control hotline.
 Cannabis flower labels must also include the net weight and the amount of cannabinoids.
 Labels for edible products must include the serving size, the net weight of the product, all ingredients and the amount of cannabinoids it contains per serving.

 Will cannabis businesses be allowed to advertise?